google/keytransparency/docs/design2.md

 ### Map Root Snapshots
 Each Map Root represents a snapshot of a key-value dictionary.
-The map is implemented as a sparse Merkle tree of fixed depth.
+The map is implemented as a sparse Merkle tree.

 * Indexes in the map are randomized and privacy protected via a Verifiable Random Function.
 * Values in the map represent the full history of values that have ever been stored at this index.
 This is accomplished by storing the Merkle root of a mini log of these values.